Automorphisms of the Torelli complex for the one-holed genus two surface: Construction of an automorphism of the complex of curves

-We have shown that $\phi$ sends each h-vertex to a BP-vertex, and sends each BP-vertex to an h-vertex.
-It thus follows that $\phi$ sends a hexagon of type 1 to a hexagon containing four BP-vertices.
+We have shown that $\phi$ sends any h-vertex to a BP-vertex.
+It therefore follows that $\phi$ sends an edge consisting of two h-vertices to an edge consisting of two BP-vertices.
 This is a contradiction because $\calt(S)$ contains no edge consisting of two BP-vertices.

 We can also deduce a contradiction along a verbatim argument if we assume that there exists a BP-vertex $u$ of $\calt(S)$ with $\phi(u)$ an h-vertex. \end{proof}

 We set $Y=S_{1,2}$.
 To prove surjectivity of a superinjective map from $\calt(S)$ into itself, we recall the following simplicial complexes associated to $Y$.